 Skip to main content

-OpenHouse on Spark & HDFS
+OpenHouse with Spark & S3

 In the consecutive optional section, you can learn more about some simple GRANT REVOKE commands and how OpenHouse manages access control.